Master of Health Science (MHSc)

 Many programs require a statement of interest, sometimes called a "statement of intent", "description of research interests" or something similar.

-Thesis Supervision
+Supervision

 Course-based programs do not have a thesis component.
-While they may assign academic advisors to cohorts of students, they do not require applicants to reach out to individual professors / faculty members to seek commitment as their thesis supervisor.
+While they may assign academic advisors to students, they do not require applicants to reach out to individual professors / faculty members to seek commitment as their thesis supervisor.
 Please do not contact faculty members for the purposes of thesis supervision if you are applying to this program.

 Citizenship Verification